10 standout perks for kids at Beaches Resorts

 Where: Beaches Ocho Rios, Beaches Negril, Beaches Turks & Caicos

-Sesame Street Tuck-in Service
+Sesame Street tuck-in service

 For an added fee, you can give your little Sesame Street fans the experience of a lifetime: the chance to get a tuck in from a favorite character.
 Elmo, Zoe, Abby Cadabby, Cookie Monster, Grover, Super Grover, The Count, Rosita, Bert & Ernie are all available for an evening visit of relaxing stretches, a bedtime story, and a lullaby before bedtime.
 Beaches has other add-on packages including character breakfasts, birthday parties, and photo sessions with characters.